zmuranaka/password-generator/README.md

 http://www.asciitable.com/
 &nbsp;&nbsp;&nbsp;&nbsp;This website was a helpful reference when checking what ASCII codes corresponded to which characters.
 https://jshint.com/
-&nbsp;&nbsp;&nbsp;&nbsp;JSHint was a helpful tool when checking that my JavaScript syntax was correct. https://api.jquery.com/
+&nbsp;&nbsp;&nbsp;&nbsp;JSHint was a helpful tool when checking that my JavaScript syntax was correct.
+https://api.jquery.com/
-&nbsp;&nbsp;&nbsp;&nbsp;The jQuery API was a helpful tool for checking my jQuery functions and general syntax.
+&nbsp;&nbsp;&nbsp;&nbsp;The jQuery API was a helpful tool when checking my jQuery functions and general syntax.
 https://www.w3schools.com/
 &nbsp;&nbsp;&nbsp;&nbsp;W3Schools was very helpful when I was checking that my syntax was correct and as a general reference.